carnisj/bcdi/README.rst

 Acknowledgment and third party packages
 =======================================

-This distribution makes use of the following packages:
+We would like to acknowledge the following packages:

 * xrayutilities: (c) Dominik Kriegner, Eugen Wintersberger.
 See: Journal of Applied Crystallography 2013, Volume 46, 1162-1170

 * nxsReady: (c) Andrea Resta @ SOLEIL SIXS

-* some functions of PyNX about decomposition into prime numbers: (c) Vincent Favre-Nicolin.
+* We adapted some functions of PyNX about decomposition into prime numbers: (c) Vincent Favre-Nicolin.
 See: http://ftp.esrf.fr/pub/scisoft/PyNX/ and J. Appl.
 Cryst.
 2016, Volume 49(2016), 1842-1848.

+The following third-party packages are required:

+* numpy

+* scipy

+* matplotlib

+* vtk

+* h5py

+* hdf5plugin

+* fabio

-* numpy, scipy, matplotlib, vtk, h5py, hdf5plugin, fabio, silx
+* silx

 Download
 ========